jColeChanged/josh.meanings/doc/intro.md

 should be taken when choosing non-euclidean distances, because k-means is not guaranteed to converge or stabilize with arbitrary distance functions.

+The `get-distance-fn` multimethod dispatches based on identity to determine what distance function to use when calculating distances.
+By default the supported distance function keys are:

+- :euclidean
+- :manhattan
+- :chebyshev
+- :correlation
+- :canberra
+- :emd
+- :euclidean-sq
+- :discrete
+- :cosine
+- :angular
+- :jensen-shannon

+The default distance function is :emd which may not be appropriate for all use cases since it doesn't minimize the variational distance like euclidean would.
+If you don't know why :emd is the default you should probably switch to using :euclidean.

 ## Calling Options